Abdullah9213/Abdullah9213/README.md

 ### 📈 What Sets Me Apart

 - I build modular, production-grade ML systems that are easy to reproduce, monitor, and deploy.
-- I automate everything: data, code, infrastructure, and deployment.
+- I automation freak: data, code, infrastructure, and deployment.
-- I thrive in remote, distributed teams and am a proactive, lifelong learner.
+- I thrive for remote, distributed teams and am a proactive, lifelong learner.
 - I prioritize clean, well-documented code to bridge research and production.

 ---